Understanding Daylight Saving Time And Time Zones In Canada

 The current time in Canada varies across its regions due to the multiple time zones.
 As an example, it may be just early in the morning in the Pacific Time region, but in the Eastern Time it may be noon time.
 Because of the different regions or cities of Canada, it is critical to have a look at the time in Canada to be able to get the right time of the day.

 To the east is Newfoundland and Labrador whose starting time is Newfoundland Standard Time (UTC-3:30).
 It is 3.5 time lagged behind the Coordinated Universal Time.
-The western provinces of Nova Scotia, New Brunswick and Prince Edward Island adopt Atlantic Standard time (AST), which is 4 time zone behind UTC( UTC-4:00).
+The western provinces of Nova Scotia, New Brunswick and Prince Edward Island adopt Atlantic Standard time (AST), which is 4 hours behind UTC ( UTC-4:00).
 The eastmost part of Quebec including the Gasp.
 Peninsula are also on Atlantic Standard Time.
 Most of Quebec, Ontario and eastern provinces, however, are on Eastern Standard Time (EST) at UTC-5:00.

 In further west, Manitoba, and some parts of Ontario, and a central portion of Nunavut, follow Central Standard Time (CST) at UTC-6: 00.
 Alberta, much of western Saskatchewan and parts of British Columbia use mountain time (Mountain Standard Time, MST, UTC-7:00) in the mountainous regions.
 Most of the province of British Columbia and Yukon is dominated by Pacific Standard Time (PST, UTC- 8:00).

-Daylight Saving Time in most areas of Canada lasts between the first Sunday of April and the first Sunday in November, but some areas do not participate in this scheme.
+Daylight Saving Time in most areas of Canada lasts between the second Sunday in March and the first Sunday in November, but some areas do not participate in this scheme.
 Nonetheless, due to the fact that the regional time zones are not precisely aligned with the boundaries of the provinces, the definition of the particular regions turns out to be more complicated.
 Various sections will observe standard time all through the year:

 - All of Yukon and Saskatchewan provinces